 After the EDE is completed by the IM4Q team, the completed Essential Data Elements forms are returned to the local IM4Q Program for data entry.
 Family/Friend/Guardian data are collected either by the interview team or by staff of the local IM4Q program.
 EDE and F/F/G Survey data are entered directly onto the HCSIS website.
-Data for the 2011-12 survey cycle was collected by June 30, 2012 and entered into HCSIS by August 15, 2012.
-A data file was received by the Institute on Disabilities in November, 2012.
-This report presents data on the individuals surveyed by the IM4Q Local Program will receive a report about the people monitored in their county.
+Data for the 2012-13 survey cycle was collected by June 30, 2013 and entered into HCSIS by August 15, 2013.
+A data file was received by the Institute on Disabilities in January, 2014.
+This report presents data on the individuals surveyed by the IM4Q Local Programs, representing the 48 AEs across the state.
+In addition to this report, each AE and local program will receive a report about the people monitored in their county.
 Separate reports will also be developed by HSRI for those individuals in the NCI sample and by the Institute on Disabilities for those individuals in the PFDS sample and those living in state centers.